 7. Tub of Blood Bunch

-Worked the East River waterfront from their headquarters, a lovely-sounding bar called Tub of Blood.
+They worked the East River waterfront from their headquarters—a lovely-sounding bar called Tub of Blood.

-New York’s most powerful 1870s gang used a special call that sounded like “why-oh!”
+One of New York’s most powerful 1870s gangs supposedly used a special call that sounded like “why-oh!”

 9. Yakey Yakes